cluster05/git/basic/readme.md

 ### Cherry Pick

-Cherry Pick is used if you want to apply perticalar commit from one branch into another branch
+Cherry Pick is used if you want to apply pericardial commit from one branch into another branch

 Cherry Pick is mainly used if you don't want to merge the whole branch, and you want some commits